-Recently, APIs such as Google Health has allowed companies to approach big data differently.
+Recently, APIs such as Google Health have allowed companies to approach big data differently.
 The number of businesses using cloud-based apps is expected to increase by 19.6%.
 The current healthcare cloud computing market is valued at nearly $18 billion and is expected to increase by nearly 18.7% between 2021 and 2025.

 2. Increased Attention to Security

 Since companies will be utilizing multiple clouds in 2021, there will be a much greater need for security, privacy, and compliance.
 Although using a multi-cloud approach clearly has its benefits, such approaches can give rise to new security complexities.
-Such complexities will become more and more common as companies change from simply understanding infrastructure as a Service (laaS) on a single cloud to understanding how PaaS and SaaS can work together.
+Such complexities will become more and more common as companies change from simply understanding infrastructure as a Service (PaaS) on a single cloud to understanding how PaaS and SaaS can work together.

 As early as 2018, more than 67% of cybersecurity professionals were concerned about data loss and leakage.
 9 out of 10 also had heightened concerns about security prior to 2018.